-- 70.72.
-In undertaking a scrutiny review, it is likely that Panels will wish to invite comment and information from potential interested parties.
+- 72. In undertaking a scrutiny review, it is likely that Panels will wish to invite comment and information from potential interested parties.
 For this purpose, the Panels will make an open call for evidence through various means, which may include the website, press releases, media coverage and formal notification in the press.
-In addition, the Panels may make a direct request for information and comment to individual organisations. - 71.73.
-The Scrutiny OfficerCommittee and Panel Officers are responsible for the receipt and collation of all written evidence.
-If the ChairmanChair or Panel/PAC members receive evidence directly they should pass it to the Scrutiny OfficerCommittee and Panel Officers in the first instance. - 72.74.
-The Panels/PAC are committed to the principle of open access to information.
+In addition, the Panels may make a direct request for information and comment to individual organisations. - 73.
+The Committee and Panel Officers are responsible for the receipt and collation of all written evidence.
+If the Chair or Panel/PAC members receive evidence directly they should pass it to the Committee and Panel Officers in the first instance. - 74.
+The Panels/PAC are committed to the principle of open access to information. - 75.

-- 73.75.
 Submissions must be treated in accordance with data protection legislation.
-To this end, Scrutiny OfficerCommittee and Panel Officers will undertake a privacy impact assessment as a matter of course at the scoping phase of each review, and agree a framework with the Panel/PAC for the processing of sensitive data. - 74.76.
+To this end, Committee and Panel Officers will undertake a privacy impact assessment as a matter of course at the scoping phase of each review and agree a framework with the Panel/PAC for the processing of sensitive data. - 76.
 In principle, all written evidence received by the Panel/PAC will be published on the website.
-However, where a witness considers that the information to be provided is of a sensitive or private nature, a request for the information to be treated in confidence by the Panel/PAC should ideally be submitted through the Scrutiny OfficerCommittee and Panel Officer in advance of a submission being made, However, such an agreement can also be reached after a submission has been made. - 75.77.
-In addition, it may be determined through liaison between the Scrutiny OfficerCommittee and Panel Officer and the Panel/PAC that certain information must be treated in confidence, despite a witness considering that the information being provided is not of a sensitive or private nature.
-As with the above, the Scrutiny OfficerCommittee and Panel Officer will ensure that the intentions of how the information is to be handled by the Panel/PAC is made clear to the person or organisation making the submission. - 76.78.
-While confidential submissions will therefore be processed for Panels/PAC to consider as above, anonymous submissions will not be considered as their authenticity cannot be verified. - 77.79.
-Any disagreement on the part of a witness as to the Panel's/PAC's intended or actual treatment of information should be referred in the first instance to the Chairmen's Committee Scrutiny Liaison Committee and thereafter to the Privileges and Procedures Committee if a resolution is not found.
+However, where a witness considers that the information to be provided is of a sensitive or private nature, a request for the information to be treated in confidence by the Panel/PAC should ideally be submitted through the Committee and Panel Officer in advance of a submission being made, However, such an agreement can also be reached after a submission has been made. - 77.
+In addition, it may be determined through liaison between the Committee and Panel Officer and the Panel/PAC that certain information must be treated in confidence, despite a witness considering that the information being provided is not of a sensitive or private nature.
+As with the above, the Committee and Panel Officer will ensure that the intentions of how

+- the information is to be handled by the Panel/PAC is made clear to the person or organisation making the submission. - 78.
+While confidential submissions will therefore be processed for Panels/PAC to consider as above, anonymous submissions will not be considered as their authenticity cannot be verified. - 79.
+Any disagreement on the part of a witness as to the Panel's/PAC's intended or actual treatment of information should be referred in the first instance to the Scrutiny Liaison Committee and thereafter to the Privileges and Procedures Committee if a resolution is not found.